 Teleport into this new husk and enter hyper-space ("H") to complete the level.

 Visually, the landscapes are alien and muted with skies packed with streaking nebula and clusters of stars.
 The trees are uncannily tall and spiky while boulders pulse like strange beating organs.
 The sound design is equally important.
-The humming electricity barely audible in the background gets abruptly drowned out by the metallic cries of a Sentinel on the hunt.
-While it relies of sound effects for the most part, there is a soundtrack.
+The humming electricity is barely audible in the background and gets abruptly drowned out by the metallic cries of a Sentinel on the hunt.
+While it relies on sound effects for the most part, there is a soundtrack.
 Composed by the one and only John Carpenter (who scored all of his movies as well as directed), the brooding synthscapes of the soundtrack he called Earth/Air perfectly encapsulates the nightmarish quality the permeates the entire game.

 Sentinel Returns, at its pulsating mechanical heart, is a simple game.
 But first-time players will likely be completely lost.
 There are no in-game tutorial levels to allow you to get to grips with the unconventional game mechanics.
 Instead, a thorough read of the manual is a must.
 Once you do understand them, it becomes incredibly hard to put down.
 The idea of conquering all 650 levels (or 651 if you count the final one) is insanely compelling.
 Whether you're a completionist or just someone who loves trippy puzzle games, you will return to Sentinel Returns.
 It is timeless.